 Sleep and Our Skin

 Sleep has a powerful and direct effect on skin health—often more than any skincare product or procedure alone.
 The effects of poor sleep are seen on a systemic level as well as a superficial level.
-When we are chronically under slept, we see feel it in ours bodies and we it on our skin.
-From a Chinese Medicine perspective, sleep is essential for nourishing the Blood, Yin, and Shen (spirit)—all of which directly govern skin health.
-The skin is not viewed in isolation; it reflects the state of the internal organs, the flow of qi, and harmony of the whole system.
+When we are chronically under slept, we feel it in ours bodies and we see it on our skin.
+From a Chinese Medicine perspective, sleep is essential for nourishing the Blood, Yin, and Shen (spirit)—all of which directly influence skin health.
+In TCM the skin is not viewed in isolation; it reflects the state of the internal organs, the flow of qi, and harmony of the whole system.

-When our bodies sleep our DNA is repaired, toxins are cleansed from the blood, cells heal and regenerate, and new building blocks like collagen and elastin are formed.
-From a CM perspective sleep nourishes the blood and yin.
-If our blood and yin are weak our appearance is dull and pale, our skin becomes dry, thin, dull, and prematurely aged.
-It is no surprise that when we feel well rested we look our best.
+When our bodies sleep, our DNA is repaired, toxins are cleansed from the blood, cells heal and regenerate, and new building blocks like collagen and elastin are formed.
+From a TCM perspective, sleep nourishes the blood and yin.
+If our blood and yin are weak, our appearance is dull and pale, our skin becomes dry, thin, lackluster, and prematurely aged.
+It is no surprise that when we feel well-rested we look our best.

 According to Chinese Medicine, the Liver stores the blood and governs the smooth flow of qi and blood throughout the body.
 It is responsible for cleaning and replenishing the blood and processing toxins, as well as helping to build new blood resources.
 Based on the TCM body clock, the Liver is most active during the hours of 1-3am when we should be deep asleep.
 Disruptions in sleep that keep us awake during these hours can lead to more stagnation, heat, and deficiency which can look like breakouts, acne, redness, pigmentation issues, dullness, dryness and sensitivity.